spring-labs/interface21-exam-cockpit/README.md

 $ git clone git@github.com:openwms/interface21-exam-cockpit.git exam-cockpit
 $ cd exam-cockpit
 $ mvn package
-$ java -jar target/cockpit.jar
+$ java -jar target/cockpit.jarorrected url
 ```

-Open your favorite webbrowser and go to [http://localhost:8080](http://localhost:8080).
+Open your favorite webbrowser and go to [http://localhost:8080/index.html](http://localhost:8080/index.html).
 The default user has the following credentials: `username: admin` and `password: test`.
 The available operations can be found by sending a `GET` request to [/api](http://localhost:8080/api).